RedLinesNT/Unity-ConsoleCommand-Utility/README.md

 <hr>

 <a href="#"><img src="Docs/Assets/UCCU-SECTION02.png" alt="Installation/Usage" id="installation-usage"/></a>
-Just either download the Package the release tab or clone this repo in your project.
+Just clone this repo in your project.

 If you plan to use this system outside the editor (<i>Standalone builds</i>), you must define the `RDNTLG_CCM` preprocessor definition.
 You can do it in either your "Build Profile"